Be aware that the common camera single gray histogram does NOT show your color image's actual real data.

 In Adobe Levels (CTRL L in Elements and Photoshop), hold the ALT key down (Option key on a Mac) while touching or slightly moving the White Point slider with the mouse.
 If Preview is checked, the image will go black, and only the clipped pixels will show.
 If there is no clipping, nothing shows until you lower the White Point to cause it.
 This will change as you move the White Point slider, reflecting value at slider position.
 This works at the black end too, holding ALT with the Levels Black Point slider.

 In Adobe Camera Raw (Lightroom, Photoshop, Elements), the Exposure slider is the White Point Slider, same thing, hold ALT key to see what gets clipped.
 Increasing Exposure will clip more and more.
 The Blacks slider is the Black Point slider.

 My notion of a good rule of thumb is that skin highlights on the faces of portraits should not exceed 240, if even quite that, maybe 238 or 235.
 A mouse-over can show that, and the ALT key can show us the lay of the land there.

-When the camera is showing only the single gray histogram, it is luminosity, an artificial number, which is not the actual RGB data - it is the computed grayscale brightness equivalent of the colors, perceived when viewing this image on a B&W monitor screen or print.
+Our camera image is RGB color, but when the camera is showing only the single gray histogram, it is showing luminosity, an artificial number, which is not the actual RGB data — it is the computed grayscale brightness equivalent of the colors, perceived when viewing this image on a B&W monitor screen or print.
 Green looks brighter to human eyes, and blue looks darker, and grayscale should come out that way (B&W film does).
 This Luminosity formula computes the grayscale difference, by "weighting" the RGB components differently, to change to brightness as the eye perceives them in grayscale.
 The idea is about which picture grayscale tone properly shows red lipstick or green grass, etc?